ASharpPen/Valheim.SpawnThat/src/SpawnThat.Docs/file-configs/1.1.0/config-types/config-format.md

 - Detection of when settings are missing and when settings are empty.
 - Warnings while parsing incorrect config files.
 - Faster load time.
+- No automatic comments for settings.
+Gotta go to this wiki now.
+Sorry.

 ## Sections
 - `[]` are sections, that will contain all the lines following them, until the next section is reached.